abhinendrayadav/ProVA/data/responses.md

 * lndFAQ/promotion_criteria
   - A. Each employee needs to be compliant with all learning requirements as specified by Prolifics policies, client mandates and Government laws.
 Login to PEP portal-> Policy -> Employee Handbook to know more.

-## maternity leave
-* lndFAQ/maternity
-  - Maternity leave (ML) is applicable to all married female employees of Prolifics who have worked for a minimum of 160 days in the twelve months immediately preceding the date of her expected delivery.
-Login to PEP portal-> Policy -> Employee Handbook to know more.

-## buddy policy
-* lndFAQ/buddy
-  - The Buddy will Introduce the new joiner to co-workers and other key people in the department/unit.
-Coordinate with immediate supervisor to ensure briefing is done on Vision, Mission, achievement of Organization, work procedures, ongoing projects etc. Login to PEP portal-> Policy -> Employee Handbook to know more.

 ## mobile usage
 * common_property/mobile_usage
   - Employees may only use their mobile phones to check and/or make “necessary” calls; this must be in an area that does not interfere with others work.